 Deadline and Next Steps

-Applicants will be informed about the outcome of their application by late April 2023.
-Activities are planned to start at mid-May 2023 and last for a maximum of six months after the signature of the funding contracts.
+Applicants will be informed about the outcome of their application by late October 2023.
+Activities are planned to start at mid-November 2023 and last for a maximum of six months after the signature of the funding contracts.